StarRocks/starrocks/docs/loading/BrokerLoad.md

    DISTRIBUTED BY HASH(`id`) BUCKETS 10;
    ```

    b.
-Create a table named `table2` that uses the Primary Key model.
+Create a table named `table2` that uses the Primary Key table.
 The table consists of two columns: `id` and `city`, of which `id` is the primary key.

    ```SQL
    MySQL [test_db]> CREATE TABLE `table2`